The Astonishing Spider-Man

-The Astonishing Spider-Man was a comic book series published fortnightly in the United Kingdom by Panini Comics as part of Marvel UK's 'Collectors Edition' line.
+The Astonishing Spider-Man is a comic book series published fortnightly in the United Kingdom by Panini Comics as part of Marvel UK's 'Collectors Edition' line.
 It reprinted selected Spider-Man stories and material from the American comic books.

 Format

 The current format is 76 pages, with three stories being printed every issue.
 Whilst it usually prints more modern story lines, 'classic' tales are also used as back-up strips.
 The inside front cover of the comic contains a message from the editor as well as a 'Story So Far' section to allow lapsed readers to catch up.
 At the back of the comic is a letter's page (Web-Mail) whereby readers can write in and give their views and opinions on the stories.
 The letters page also previously included short comic strips entitled 'Mini-Marvels', initially reprints of Chris Giarrusso's & Lew Stringer's work.